Water Tank in the Loft: Replacements & Removals

 It can also be difficult to install a new cold water tank if the loft hatch is small, but it is possible to buy tanks which have been specially designed for this purpose; they are called coffin tanks as they are long and slim allowing them to pass through small openings.
 Some rounded tanks can be folded slightly to enable them to pass through.

-What size water tank do you need for your house?
+What size water tank do you need?

 When buying a replacement cold water tank for your house you are likely to need at least 22 gallons or 100 litres if it is supplying either a hot water system or a cold water system.
 If it is supplying both, you may need a larger cold water tank or around 44-55 gallons or 200-250 litres.